lisavogtsf/fistOfFive/README.md

 An app that allows a user to elicit and receive feedback by SMS and visualize the results

-* The app is deployed on Heroku [http://fistof5.herokuapp.com/](http://fistof5.herokuapp.com/)
+* ~The app is deployed on Heroku~ Formerly deployed on Heroku [http://fistof5.herokuapp.com/](http://fistof5.herokuapp.com/)
 * The source code is here on GitHub [https://github.com/lisavogtsf/fistOfFive](https://github.com/lisavogtsf/fistOfFive)

 # Built with